scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 target class that are closer to the boundary they form with the minority class samples.

-To find out which samples are closer to the boundary with the minority class, :class:`NearMiss` uses the K-Nearest Neighbour algorithm. :class:`NearMiss` implements 3 different heuristics, which we can be selected with the parameter ``version`` and we will explain in the coming paragraphs.
+To find out which samples are closer to the boundary with the minority class, :class:`NearMiss` uses the K-Nearest Neighbours algorithm. :class:`NearMiss` implements 3 different heuristics, which we can select with the parameter ``version`` and we will explain in the coming paragraphs.
 We can perform this undersampling as follows::

   >>> from imblearn.under_sampling import NearMiss